gosen/Taskit/README.md

     }
 }
 ```
 Unfortunatelly, that only avoid heap requests but no virtual calls (In fact, another considerations might arise, but let them out of this discussion to keep focus in the main problem).

-But, we have to consider how straightforward is to parser new future formats:
+But we should consider how straightforward is to parse new future formats:

 ``` cpp
 class D : public Parser